What is the difference between Investor in Careers and the Quality in Careers Standard?

 No, Investor in Careers operates on a national basis.
 There are examples of organisations that have been successful in achieving the Award without a local licensee.
 These organisations have worked directly with CSW Group Ltd. We have schools in Northern Ireland, Channel Islands and the Isle of Man who are working towards or have achieved the award.
 We use technology to facilitate this.

-An organisation that operates the Standard under licence from CSW Group Ltd. The licensee will normally operate within an agreed Local Authority area.
-The licence is valid for one year and enables the licensee to implement the Standard in their local area.
-Licensee representatives from England and Wales meet annually to develop the Award and to exchange good practice; this includes supporting organisations working towards the standard.
-The final plaque/certificate is presented by the local licensee, or someone they have appointed.
+A partner organisation that delivers the Standard under licence from CSW Group Ltd Investor in Careers.
+The sub licensee will normally operate within an agreed Local Authority or geographic area.
+The licence enables the sub licensee to implement the Standard on behalf of Investor in Careers in their local area.
+Sub licensee representatives from England and Wales meet annually to develop the Investor in Careers approach and to exchange good practice; this includes supporting organisations working towards the standard.
+The final plaque/certificate is presented by the local sub licensee, or someone they have appointed.